 I considered the possible causes of the disappearance- our cat Norman.
-Likely culprit- he shows a general disregard for things we find important on a regular basis.
+A likely culprit- he shows a general disregard for things we find important on a regular basis.
 (Get off the dining room table!!!
 Sleep in your bed!!
 What is wrong with you?!?)
 It would be nothing to him to chew up and spit out a plastic Baby Jesus- he remains a non-sanctified cat.
+Heathen.

 My own lack of careful packing last year- another likely culprit.
 By the end of New Year’s Day the prospect of putting away four tubs of decor is met with a general lack of enthusiasm and often ends in things being shoved into places that they don’t seem to quite fit but Lord knows I am not going back to WalMart to buy another tub.
 My Christmas decor multiplies like loaves and fishes which is all fun and games until it has to be put away.

 I began thinking about what I would do with my nativity without Jesus in the manger.
 It seemed like a sad thought to throw it away but…… what is a nativity without Christ in it?
 He is entirely the focus of the whole scene and his absence makes it nonsense at best.

-To save you from worry, I will tell you we found our missing Baby Jesus.
+To cut to the end, I will tell you we found our missing Baby Jesus.
 He was hanging out on the front door mat of all places.
 I have no idea how or why he was there, but with great relief and some super glue, I returned him to his place in the manger on my mantle.

 As we begin Advent today, let me encourage you- check your heart this season.
 If you know Christ- do not let anything about the holidays eclipse your adoration and joy in Him!
 He came to fill more than a manger.
 Let His love and peace fill every space in your heart as well.